agardelein/textoter/README.md

 textoter
 ========
-A stupid application to send sms using bluetooth
+A stupid application to send SMS using Bluetooth Phone

 ![Screenshot](screenshot.png "Screenshot")